koileee/FlaskMovieWishlist/README.txt

 # my Wishlist
-An application where you can create a wishlist for various things.
+An application where you can create a wishlist for movies.

 The Python Flask web application will connect to the MySQL db on GCP through configurations